aws-samples/serverless-patterns/route53-alb-s3/README.md

     * Subnet - Select any of the two available subnets under the above VPC.
     * Security - `ALBSecurityGroup` from the `sam deploy` output.

 2. From the CloudShell command prompt run the following command to access your private website.
-Replace `{PrivateWebsiteUrl}` with the output value of the `sam deploy` command:
+Replace `{PrivateWebsiteUrl}` with the corresponding output value of the `sam deploy` command:
     ```
     curl -v -k -L {PrivateWebsiteUrl}
     ```